Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 Leopard tortoises love water.
 They will gladly wade in a shallow pool and they appreciate a good daily drink.
 In fact, they normally consume a massive amount in one sitting.
 However, a Leopard's drinking technique may appear strange to the new owner.
 When it fancies a drink, these animals push their heads far underwater.
 Below the surface, they keep their eyes open without blinking.
 As weird as it looks, this helps to clean the blinkers.
 At the same time, the behavior also pushes water up the nose.

 Nobody wants an air-breathing pet to stay underwater.
 Rest assured, your pet did not pass out in the water bowl—Leopards take their time.
 Periodically, as they swallow, gulps of water will move down their throats.
 When they finally come up for air, bubbles or liquid will ooze from the nostrils.
 This is normal and no reason for worry.
 As the reptile breathes again, water gets expelled from the nose.
 However, this should not persist for hours or the rest of the day.
 Bubbles due to drinking should clear up quickly and the Leopard's behavior should be normal and without lethargy.

 Cause 2: Foreign Bodies

-A tortoise's nose appears prehistorically tough but is just as sensitive to environmental nasties as a human's.
+A tortoise's nose appears prehistorically tough, but it is just as sensitive to environmental nasties as a human's.
 Grass fragments, dust, pollen, too-dry substrate, or a myriad of tiny foreign objects can cause nasal inflammation.
 While this is not initially life-threatening, it cannot be ignored either.

 Symptomatically, the animal continues to behave healthily and most often maintains a daily routine.
 In other words, it will eat, drink, browse and snuggle down in a favorite spot.
 However, there will be signs that something is wrong.
 At times, the tortoise will be uncomfortable and bothered, especially when the offending piece is a longish piece of grass.
 To find relief, it might attempt to wipe its nose with a front leg.
 Needless to say, Leopards don't have fingers to do the job properly and need their owner's assistance to remove whatever is in there.